Sapein/Scout/README.md

 all non-code work is licensed under the CC-BY-NC-SA 4.0 License as well.

 # QnA/FaQ
-### What's with the name "Nerris"?
+### What's with the name "Scout"?
-Nerris is a character off of the show Camp Camp produced by Rooster Teeth.
-I particularly like Nerris as a character, and given that the alternatives weren't really that great, and that the character fit the theme of The Campfire, I chose it because no one could get behind a singular name.
+The name Scout is the name for the bot, based off of the fact that this bot was initially constructed for The Campfire, a Camp-themed Discord Server.
+The initial branding used the name "Nerris", which is a character from the show Camp Camp, which is produced by Rooster Teeth.
+I personally like the character, but using a character that I do not own the rights too is probably not the best idea.

+### What happened to Nerris?
+Since I don't own the branding/rights to Nerris, the bot was rebranded to Scout -- paying homage to the origin and also being somewhat unique for Discord Bots.

 ### Why not use Poetry?
 Because it doesn't follow the standards as set forth by the various PEPs around packaging.
 When it does, I'll consider it.